 Both apps, Ventoy and iVentoy, support the same basic functionality.
 This includes booting directly from disk images, cross-platform support, Mac address filtering and management, file injection support, and more.

 There are significant differences between Ventoy and iVentoy.
 First, while Ventoy is open source, iVentoy's source code is currently unreleased.
-Second, iVentoy is in a free home version but is also released as a commercial version.
+Second, iVentoy is available in a free home version but also comes as a commercial version.

 The initial release cannot be used in commercial environments or for commercial purposes, is limited to up to 5 clients, and does not support ARM64.
 The Pro version has no limits, allows commercial use and supports ARM64.
 It is available for $49.